 After establishing the brand story, it is time to bring it to life with a cohesive set of digital assets.
 These assets include logos, color palettes, typography, and imagery.
 These must be crafted to evoke the desired emotional response and reinforce the brand personality.

-Website design is a crucial aspect of this process as it serves as the digital gateway through which your audience will experience your brand.
-Companies like Mailchimp have done an excellent job of website rebranding, integrating their refreshed visual identity into a user-friendly and engaging online experience.
+Website design is a crucial aspect of this process, as it is the digital gateway through which your audience will experience your brand.
+Companies like Mailchimp have done an excellent job of rebranding their websites, integrating their refreshed visual identity into a user-friendly and engaging online experience.

 Establishing Brand Guidelines